pingcap/docs/v3.0/reference/configuration/tidb-server/mysql-variables.md

 | hostname | NONE | the hostname of the TiDB server |
 | max\_execution\_time | GLOBAL \| SESSION |  the execution timeout for a statement, in milliseconds |

+> **Note:**
+>
- Note that, unlike MySQL, the `max_execution_time` system variable currently works on all kinds of statements in TiDB, and it's not only restricted to the `SELECT` statement.
+> Unlike in MySQL, the `max_execution_time` system variable currently works on all kinds of statements in TiDB, not only restricted to the `SELECT` statement.
 The precision of the timeout value is roughly 100ms.
-This means the statement might not be terminated in accurate milliseconds as you specified.
+This means the statement might not be terminated in accurate milliseconds as you specify.

 ## TiDB Specific System Variables